Working With External Influencers (i.e. Mecanim)

 SALSA Suite assumes it is the final word in object property changes (animation).
 This happens by leveraging the

-LateUpdate() cycle to apply its changes to an object's properties.
-This generally works well, but assumes that all other external influencers are operating in an early Unity loop phase (i.e.
+LateUpdate() cycle to apply its changes to an object's properties -- it is as late in the Unity game-loop as it can get.
+This generally works well, but assumes that all other external influencers are operating in an earlier Unity loop phase (i.e.

 When it is necessary for SALSA Suite to work with other animation influences, depending on design implementation, it may be possible to make the Suite 'aware' of the external influence.
 When properly configured, an

 ExpressionComponent can attempt to smoothly merge its animation back towards an external influence.